 Plus, the boat drivers don’t get much of the profits of the normal tours, even though they do most of the work, so the prices can be almost as cheap as taking a tour – especially if you have a few people.

 In Siargao, the best way to arrange a private independent tour is to head down to the docks on the eastern shoreline of General Luna and find a boatman.
-In this part of the town is where all of the boats park for the night and you can find the men that own and drive the boats.
+This part of the town is where all of the boats park for the night, and you can find the men that own and drive the boats.
 You can usually find someone trying to sell a trip for the next day.

 Things to consider when planning an independent tour

-Many times you won’t get lunch included since this is usually catered through the tour company, but unless you go with one of the top places, the lunch isn’t really great anyway.
-Also, these boat drivers are not formal tour guides, and their English can be a little rough, but we didn’t find it to be too big of a deal.
-There is food to purchase at Daku and Guyam Islands while on the Three Island tour.
+Also, these boat drivers are not formal tour guides, and their English can be rough, but we didn’t find it too big of a deal.
+Food is available at Daku and Guyam Islands while on the Three Island tour.

 Restaurants in Siargao

 Mama’s Grill – We don’t often repeat restaurants, but we ate here three times on our last trip.
 It’s classic Filipino BBQ style food.
 Here, you’ll find a mix of locals and tourists in an open-seating restaurant.
 The smell coming off of the grill is divine, and the two sauces they have are awesome.